wangshaoyun/wangshaoyun.github.io/index.md

 + The second is plate theory in mechanics.
-As we know, the modes of plates is extremely complex so that it incur huge surprice and confusion in Pairs Academy when Chladni exhibited the so-called Chladni Figures in there.
+As we know, the modes of plates is extremely complex so that it incur huge surprice and confusion in Pairs Academy when Chladni exhibited the so-called Chladni Figures here.
 My research is analyze the high order modes of plates which can be used in electronic areas, especially the acoustics wave devices.